VAR-META-Tech/unreal-nibi/README.md

 ## Project Setup

-Follow these steps to set up the project environment:
+You can run **setup.sh** to do all these steps to set up the project environment:

 1. Clone the repository and initialize submodules:
    ```sh